ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/README.md

 ## Long Tests

-Long tests can only be easily run from maven.
+Long tests can only be easily run from maven:

 ``` shell
 mvn verify -P aspectj,test-long